 BSTC 114: Customer Service and Relations (1)

 BSTC 115: Time Management (1)

 BSTC 116: Stress Management for the Workplace (1)

 BSTC 117: Organization Skills for the Workplace (1)

 BSTC 118: Conflict Resolution for the Workplace (1)

-Management Concentration Technical Courses (12 credit hours)
+Management Concentration (13 credit hours)

 MGMT 113: Management: An Introduction (3)

+BSTC 113: Introduction to Project Management (1)

 BSTC 204: Human Relations in Business (3)

 BSTC 218: Business Law (3)

 BSTC 220: Management Accounting (3)

-Associate of Applied Science in Business, continued

 Marketing Concentration (13 credit hours)

-MGMT 222: Introduction to Marketing (3) DMA 101: Introduction to Digital Imaging and Scanning (1)
+MGMT 222: Introduction to Marketing (3)

+DMA 101: Introduction to Digital Imaging and Scanning (1)

-DMA 165: Introduction to Digital Media Arts
+DMA 165: Introduction to Digital Media Arts (Photoshop) (3)

-(Photoshop) (3)

 DMA 203: Introduction to Desktop Publishing (3)

 CT 165: Introduction to Web Authoring (3)

+8. As is the nature of all technical or computer-related degrees, course content is susceptible to rapid change.
+In order to provide a quality degree that meets UNM and industry standards, our degrees are reviewed regularly for up-to-date content.
+All students officially enrolled in a degree will be notified if/when the degree substantially changes.
+In order to best prepare students for the current job market, students lingering in an out-dated degree program will be encouraged to work towards the updated degree.

-6. Technical Electives (8-9 credit hours)
+6. Technical Electives (5 credit hours)

-Management Concentration (9 hours)
+Management Concentration Technical Electives

-Select 9 credit hours from:
+Select 5 credit hours from: